pmqs/z1/windll/vb/readmeVB.txt

 but is still compatible with zip32.dll.
 See the comments in the form and project files for details.
 It has been tested on VB 5 and VB6.

-Zip 2.31 itself has bug fixes as well, including some related to the dll, and you should now use a version of zip32.dll from that.
+Zip 2.31 and later have bug fixes as well, including some related to the dll, and you should now use a version of zip32.dll from that.
 This dll includes a fix for the VB dll bug where Date, szRootDir, and szTempDir were not passed in correctly and setting these to anything